dmuller189/UnixShell/README.md

 	- Valgrind checks and memory leaks
 	- some possible hashmap bugs with reading over tombstone values
 	- adapt hashmap for <string, string> mappings
-	- consider file reorgianization and structure
-		- move nush functions and helper functions to seperate file from main function

 Run 'make test' to execute shell tests.
 Some failing at the moment